wgmods/Mods-API-Documentation/docs/PythonAPI/ui.md

 ---

 ### deleteComponent(uiID, componentId)
-The method delete required component from the ui element.
+The method deletes required component from the ui element.

 #### Input parameters
 - uiID - ID of the ui element, returned by [createUiElement()](#createUiElement) method, int